 The vast majority of test centres in the UK run tests 6 days a week Mon-Sat from 8am-4pm (Sat until 12pm) and have 1 late night session a week until 7pm.

-We advise booking at the nearest centre to your school on any date after 13 September 2017 as this is the date you will be provided with a full day of UKCAT preparation and training in one of the Kings schools.
-Ideally this would be one of the weeks beginning 18 or 25 September 2017 to give as much opportunity to practice, but this does depend on being able to secure a place at the nearest centre after booking opens on 2 May 2017.
+We advise booking at the nearest centre to your school on any date after 14 September 2018 as this is the date you will be provided with a full day of UKCAT preparation and training in one of the Kings Colleges.
+Ideally this would be one of the weeks beginning 17 or 24 September 2018 to give as much opportunity to practice, but this does depend on being able to secure a place at the nearest centre after booking opens on 1 May 2018.